Crankstart Foundation - Funder Overview

 - Climate change mitigation efforts

-- Supporting arts and cultural organizations (including sponsorship of the Booker Prizes)
+- Supporting arts and cultural organisations (including sponsorship of the Booker Prizes)

 - Funding basic scientific research